Kayra/prospector/README.md

 #### Installation

-Ensire you have virtualenv and postgres installed on your system.
+Ensure you have virtualenv and postgres installed on your system.

     virtualenv venv
     source venv/bin/activate